arangodb/docs-hugo/site/content/3.11/aql/high-level-operations/limit.md

 weight: 30
 description: >-
-  The `LIMIT` operation allows you to reduce the number of results to at most the specified number and optionally skip results using an offset
+  The `LIMIT` operation allows you to reduce the number of results to at most the specified number and optionally skip results using an offset for pagination
 archetype: default
 ---
 ## Syntax